 Oanh is a 27-year-old kidney dialysis patient who lives in Hanoi with her partner, Vinh.
-The government health insurance covers the basic cost of her dialysis but she and her family are locked in a cycle of debt to pay for the medicines she needs to take every day.
+She and her family are locked in a cycle of debt to pay for the medicines she needs to take every day.
 Join her to demand an economy that works for everyone, not just the few.
 Sign our petition.

 Ending extreme inequality to end poverty has no lack of policy options: from corporate tax reform to investment in health and education, and from raising the minimum wage to ending gender discrimination.
 This discussion paper aims to put one of these solutions on the agenda: the billionaire tax.